Supporting someone with a mental illness

 - Ask your local council’s social services department for a ‘carer’s assessment’.
 This assessment will see if you need any services to help you support someone.

 - See if there are any local services that can help you with practical support.
 Your local authority may have an updated list of local carers groups and services.
 Check their website or call them.

-Do not be afraid to ask them questions about how they are feeling, and listen to their answers.
-If they are not feeling great, ask if you can do anything to help.
-Make sure you do not take on too much or that they aren’t overwhelmed.
+Don’t be afraid to ask them questions about how they are feeling and listen to their answers.
+If they aren’t feeling great, ask if you can do anything to help.
+Make sure you don’t take on too much or that they aren’t overwhelmed.